 Certified Secure Recovery of Electronic PHI

 Annual SOC 2 Type II audits are the most stringent form of professional examination.
 The security control objectives established for our audits are designed to satisfy the stringent security requirements mandated by the corporate clients, healthcare service providers and government agencies we serve.

 The following areas were examined, tested and certified:

 - Network security

 - Physical security

 - Logical security

 - Executive and senior management

 - Human resources

-Annual SOC 2 Type II audits verify our qualification to handle enterprise-class recoveries, and support those customers who must maintain compliance with data privacy and data security regulations such as:
+An annual SOC 2 Type II audit verifies our qualifications to handle enterprise-class recoveries, and support those customers who must maintain compliance with data privacy and data security regulations such as: